SamparkBhol/Credit-Approval-System/README.md

 # Credit Approval System - Django & Celery

-This project is a complete backend-only credit approval system built for the Alemeno internship assignment.
-It is fully containerized using Docker and features asynchronous task processing with Celery for data ingestion.
+This project is a complete backend-only credit approval system  , it is fully containerized using Docker and features asynchronous task processing with Celery for data ingestion.

 ---